renovate-bot/khulnasoft-lab-_-vulx/docs/docs/references/troubleshooting.md

 !!! error
     FATAL repository scan error: scan error: unable to initialize a scanner: unable to initialize a filesystem scanner: git clone error: write /tmp/fanal-remote...

-Trivy clones remote Git repositories under the `/tmp` directory before scanning them.
+Vul clones remote Git repositories under the `/tmp` directory before scanning them.
 If `/tmp` doesn't work for you, you can change it by setting the `TMPDIR` environment variable.

 Try: